On the category of finitely presented mod $p$ representations of $GL_2(F)$: Applications.

-\begin{theorem} The category of finitely presented smooth $A$-representations of $G$ is an abelian subcategory of $\Cc_A(G)$. \end{theorem}
+\begin{corollary} The category of finitely presented, $K$-finite, (locally) $Z$-finite $A$-representations of $G$ is an abelian subcategory of $\Cc^{\Kfin}_A(G)$. \end{corollary}

-\begin{proof} We can assume that $A = \FF$.
-Let $G^0$ be the subgroup of $G$ of elements whose reduced norm is in $\Oc_F^\times$ and let $Z$ be the centre of $G$.
-Then $ZG^0$ has finite index in $G$.
-It follows that a smooth $\FF$-representation of $G$ is finitely presented if and only if its restriction to $Z G^0$ is.
-Let $f : V_1 \rarrow V_2$ be a map of smooth finitely presented $\FF$-representations of $Z G^0$.
-Then as $V_1$ and $V_2$ are finitely presented representations of $G^0Z$, they are (by restriction) finitely presented as representations of $G^0$.
-As $G^0 = K_1 *_{I} K_2$ by \cite{MR0476875} Chapter~II Theorem~3, Theorem~\ref{thm:rep-coherent} implies that $\ker(f)$ is a smooth finitely presented $\FF$-representation of $G^0$.
-But $\ker(f)$ is also a $Z$-finite representation of $G^0Z$ by remark~\ref{rem:centre} and \cite{MR2667882} Lemma~2.3.2.
-The result follows, as a smooth $Z$-finite $\FF$-representation of $G^0Z$ that is finitely presented as a $G^0$-representation is finitely presented as a $G^0Z$ representation. \end{proof}
+\begin{proof} Let $G^0$ be the subgroup of $G$ of elements whose reduced norm is in $\Oc_F^\times$ and let $Z$ be the centre of $G$.
+Then $ZG^0$ has finite index in $G$, $Z \cap G^0$ is compact, and $Z/Z\cap K$ is finitely generated for any compact open subgroup $K$ of $G$.
+Let $f: V_1 \rarrow V_2$ be a map of $K$-finite $Z$-finite finitely presented representations of $G$.
+By Proposition~\ref{prop:Z-fp} they are finitely presented representations of $G^0$.
+By \cite{MR0476875} Chapter~II Theorem~3, $G^0 = K_1 *_I K_2$, and so Theorem~\ref{thm:rep-coherent} the kernel $\ker(f)$ is finitely presented as a representation of $G^0$.
+By Proposition~\ref{prop:Z-fp} again, it is a finitely presented representation of $G$. \end{proof}